Over $1 Billion won for our clients!

-North Carolina Product Liability Attorneys
+Product Liability Attorneys

-If you or your family member was injured by a defective or dangerous product, you might be able to file a product liability claim against responsible parties in the manufacturing chain, such as the parts manufacturer, assembly manufacturer, wholesaler, or retailer.
 With the help of a North Carolina product liability lawyer, you can demand at-fault parties pay for your medical expenses, lost wages or salary, and pain and suffering.

-Filing for a Product Liability Claim
+Filing for a Product

 The complexity of product liability claims can make them quite confusing without a qualified attorney on your side.

-You and your lawyer will investigate to find out what parties are liable for your defective product injury.
-Once we know who is responsible, we can make a product liability claim against them and their insurance company.
-Some basic types of product liability include:
+We will investigate what parties are liable for your defective product injury and then make a product liability claim against them and their insurance company.

-• Negligence: Someone within the manufacturing chain was negligent in a way that made the product defective, resulting in your injury.
+Someone within the manufacturing chain was negligent in a way that made the product defective, resulting in your injury.

-• Design Defects – A poor design may cause a product to be defective before it even hits the manufacturing floor.
+A poor design may cause a product to be defective before it even hits the manufacturing floor.
 You must prove that the manufacturing company designed the product unreasonably and that they knew the design could have flaws.
 If this poor design causes your injury, then the company can be held liable and potentially owe you compensation.

-• Manufacturing Defects – A defect can happen during the manufacturing process.
+A defect can happen during the manufacturing process.
 This usually doesn’t affect every product unit, but rather just a few of them.

-• Failure to Warn – When a company or manufacturer doesn’t adequately inform consumers of the proper way to use their products, or when they discover a flaw after the product has been on store shelves and fail to warn consumers about it, they may be liable for your injuries.
+When a company or manufacturer doesn’t adequately inform consumers of the proper way to use their products, or when they discover a flaw after the product has been on store shelves and fail to warn consumers about it, they may be liable for your injuries.

 Once your lawyer is confident that they’ve proved the defect or other liability caused your injury, your lawyer will ask for copies of your medical bills, documentation of your injury, copies of any X-rays, information about your lost wages, future earnings, or potential disability from the injury so that you can seek compensation for all of your damages.
-With this evidence, your lawyer will demand that the at-fault parties pay what you deserve: full and fair compensation.

 Any type of product can be recalled by the manufacturer, including:

-Reasons You May Not Be Able to File for Product Liability
+to file for Product Liability

-If you altered or modified the product in any way.
+If you altered or modified the product in any way

-If you used the product in a way that defied the instructions or manual.
+If you used the product in a way that defied the instructions or manual

-An injury caused by using the product outside the instructions, would not be grounds for a product liability claim, per North Carolina’s Product Liability Act.
+An injury caused by using the product outside the instructions would not be grounds for a product liability claim per North Carolina’s Product Liability Act.

-If a seller had no way to inspect a sealed container.
+If a seller had no way to inspect a sealed container

 This is referred to as the Sealed Container exception.
-If something comes in a sealed container, the seller cannot reasonably inspect it without breaking the seal and you can’t hold them liable for your injury.
+If something comes in a sealed container, the seller cannot reasonably inspect it without breaking the seal, and you can’t hold them liable for your injury.

 The best choice is to consult with DeMayo Law Offices to find out whether your injury is eligible for compensation.
 We will help you understand your options during a free consultation.

-Frequently Asked Questions About Product Liability
+About Product Liability

 How can I file my product liability claim if I’ve been injured?